Is Bwindi Impenetrable Forest SAFE to Visit in 2023 and 2024?

-A Question Frequently Asked Question: Is it safe to visit Bwindi Impenetrable Forest?
+A Frequently Asked Question: Is it safe to visit Bwindi Impenetrable Forest?

-There is a lot of misinformation that you can stumble across, such as the erroneous, outdated Uganda Travel Advice found on the Australian Government Travel Advice.
-Thank goodness most Australian Gorilla Trekkers have ignored it.
-You see no such incorrect advice from the US or the UK.
+You can stumble across much misinformation, such as the erroneous, outdated Uganda Travel Advice found on the Australian Government Travel Advice.
+Thank goodness most Australian Gorilla Trekkers have ignored it, and you see no such incorrect advice from the US or the UK.

 We live here, work here, and are a Gorilla Tour Operator that gives you the no-spin current conditions in the Park and the surrounding area.
 We base our information on our Driver reports, our Clients’ input, and the latest Uganda Wildlife Authority updates and Security conditions from the Ugandan Police and Military.

-Is it safe to visit Bwindi Impenetrable Forest?
+Is it safe to visit Bwindi Impenetrable Forest in 2023?

 We would not offer Gorilla Trekking Safaris if Bwindi Impenetrable Forest were unsafe.
-During the past 20 years, Uganda has provided secure Gorilla Trekking in Bwindi Impenetrable Forest.
-It has been so without Fail or Security Lapses.
-The Cost of a permit not only covers Gorilla Conservation but Safety and Security Measures.
-Security Plans are continually reviewed and improved to give Gorilla Trekkers, Birders, Hikers a safe and secure experience.
+During the past 20 years, Uganda has provided secure Gorilla Trekking in Bwindi Impenetrable Forest, and it has been done so without Fail or Security Lapses.
+The Cost of a permit covers Gorilla Conservation and Safety and Security Measures.
+Security Plans are continually reviewed and improved to give Gorilla Trekkers, Birders, and Hikers a safe and secure experience.

-Tourism is Uganda’s Number income earner for the country.
-Gorilla Trekking brings in more dollars than any other tourist activity.
-Money used for Gorilla Conservation, for local Community support, plus the indirect and direct jobs that Gorilla Tourism provides.
-It is only logical to assume that Uganda would make Tourism Safety and Security a number one priority.
+Tourism is Uganda’s Number income earner, and gorilla Trekking brings in more dollars than any other tourist activity.
+Money is used for Gorilla Conservation, local Community support, and the indirect and direct jobs Gorilla Tourism provides.
+It is logical to assume that Uganda would make Tourism Safety and Security a number one priority.

-Is it SAFE to visit Bwindi Impenetrable Forest?
+Is it SAFE to visit Bwindi Impenetrable Forest this year?

 Uganda is the only Mountain Gorilla Destination that is Guerrilla-Free.
-Neither Rwanda, at the time of this writing, nor DR Congo, can claim that.
+Neither Rwanda nor DR Congo can claim that these times.

-Is it safe to visit Bwindi Impenetrable Forest? -Beyond the Park itself, you find safe and secure lodges to fit various price ranges.
-Still, all have 24/7 Lodge Security, supplemented by elite rapid response Military Teams, Police, plus Tourism Police.
+Is it safe to visit Bwindi Impenetrable Forest? -Beyond the Park, you find safe and secure lodges to fit various price ranges.
+Till, all have 24/7 Lodge Security, supplemented by rapid elite response Military Teams, Police, plus Tourism Police.

 Bwindi Impenetrable Forest is a natural Fort Knox where both Gorillas and Visitors are safe and secure.
-Preventive Measures are taken at every level, whether you are Birder, Hikers, or Gorilla Trekker, or Biker.
-Whether you are inside the Park, or on a Cultural Village Walk, or the Batwa Experience, your Safety, and Security are of concern to everyone.
+Preventive Measures are taken at every level, whether Birder, Hikers, Gorilla Trekker, or Biker.
+Whether inside the Park, on a Cultural Village Walk, or at the Batwa Experience, your safety and Security concern everyone.

 Our Take as a Gorilla Tour Operator: Is it SAFE to visit Bwindi Impenetrable Forest?

 We Think and know from personal experience that the safest place to be in Uganda is on a Safari.
-We would further add that Bwindi Impenetrable Forest is one of the safest parks in all of East Africa, and that is based on a decade-plus experience bringing Trekkers to the Park without one incident.
+Wath would further add that Bwindi Impenetrable Forest is one of the safest parks in all of East Africa, based on a decade-plus experience bringing Trekkers to the Park without one incident.

 Bwindi Impenetrable Forest is a UNESCO World Heritage Site.
-CNN has picked as one of the best Parks in Uganda, National Geographic Traveller – UK, put Bwindi Impenetrable Forest on its 2019 Cool Places List.
-None of that would have happened if Bwindi Impenetrable Forest was dangerous presently.
+CN has picked one of the best Parks in Uganda; National Geographic Traveller – UK put Bwindi Impenetrable Forest on its 2019 Cool Places List.
+No of that would have happened if Bwindi Impenetrable Forest was dangerous presently.

-If you are concerned about safety and security, we ask you to look at some of the other Security pages.
+If you are concerned about safety and security, we ask you to look at other Security pages.